cvblab/kd_resolution/README.md

 2. Set the dataset in the corresponding folder, at `./local_data/datasets/SICAPv2/`.

-Se proposed setting is largely general, and **we encourage to apply it to any patch-level classification task**!
+The proposed setting is largely general, and **we encourage you to apply it to any patch-level classification task**!

 ## Inter-Resolution Knowledge Distillation